ElektraInitiative/libelektra/doc/GOALS.md

 - Bindings.

 Nearly every aspect of Elektra must be extremely extensible.
-On the other side semantics must be very clear and well defined so that this extensible system works reproducible and predictable.
+On the other side semantics must be very clear and well-defined so that this extensible system works reproducible and predictable.

 Only key-value pairs are the common factor and a way to get and set